 Adding foods rich in iron to your diet may help hair to regrow.
 These include dark, leafy greens, red meat, whole grains, and legumes.
 Iron supplements, which are used to treat anemia, may also help to stop hair loss.

 Hair loss may be a sign of thyroid disease such as hyperthyroidism or hypothyroidism.
 These conditions cause the thyroid gland to overproduce or underproduce certain hormones that regulate the body’s metabolism.
 The link between thyroid disease and hair loss is unclear, but there is some evidence that thyroid disease may cause the body to produce hormones that destroy hair follicles.

 If you’ve recently noticed a dramatic change in your weight without changing your diet, fatigue, or sudden muscle weakness, doctors may recommend a blood test to determine the level of a hormone called thyroid-stimulating hormone or TSH.
 TSH levels are closely related to thyroid function, and unusually high or low levels may confirm or eliminate a diagnosis of thyroid disease.

 Get back your confidence and improve the quality of your life!
-Schedule an appointment with our doctors now!
+Book an online appointment with hair transplant clinics Rubenhair specialists.

 Call us today / WhatsApp: +371 267 777 76 or fill in the online form and one of our specialists will get back to you!